 Bain Clan Motto: Et Marte Et Arte (By strength and art).

-The Bayne's held their seat at Tulloch Castle for over 200 years until Kenneth, the eighth Bayne, sold the castle and estate to his cousin Henry Davidson in 1762.
+Bain of Tulloch recorded Arms in the Register of All Arms and Bearings in the Court of the Lord Lyon circ.
+1673.
+His Crest is depicted in the Crest Badge at the top of this page.
+The Bain family held their seat at Tulloch Castle for over 200 years until Kenneth, the ninth Bayne, sold the castle and estate to his cousin Henry Davidson in 1762.